MicrosoftDocs/azure-docs/articles/machine-learning/algorithm-module-reference/machine-learning-module-error-codes.md

 ## Error 0126
- Exception occurs if the user specifies a SQL domain that is not supported in Azure ML.
+ Exception occurs if the user specifies a SQL domain that is not supported in Azure Machine Learning.

  This error is produced when the user specifies a SQL domain that is not supported in Azure Machine Learning.
 You will receive this error if you are attempting to connect to a database server in a domain that is not whitelisted.
 Currently, the allowed SQL domains are: ".database.windows.net", ".cloudapp.net", or ".database.secure.windows.net".
 That is, the server must be an Azure SQL server or a server in a virtual machine on Azure.